The WFHW team recently completed a not-so-favorable review of the Alibaba.com website, due largely to unethical activity by certain suppliers.

 3) They Are Located in Fujian

-While not all sellers from this region are crooks, sellers in this area have a reputation that is notorious for generating customer complaints.
+While not all sellers from this region are unethical, sellers in this area have a reputation that is notorious for generating customer complaints.

 4) They Don’t Use The Same Name Or Provide A Company Name Without A City